eteeselink/dwsfh/README.md

 Please do this before the workshop starts, like when I'm saying something boring or incomprehensible.

-From the repository root directory:
+First, clone this code.
+Then, from the repository root directory:

     npm install